 - Analgesia – “On a scale of zero to ten, how much pain do you have today?”

-- Activities of daily living – How often and how long do you walk the dog, etc.
+- Activities of daily living – How often and how long do you go out to market or just walk, etc.

 - Adverse effects – How's constipation?
 Any sedation? etc.